 NOTE 1: The Enhanced TCI State Indication for UE specific PDCCH MAC CE is not applicable to any of the configured CORESETs in a BWP if the CORESETs are configured with different CORESETPoolindex values in the BWP.

 NOTE 2: The Enhanced TCI State Indication for UE specific PDCCH MAC CE is applied only if sfnSchemePdcch is configured.

+NOTE 3: The CORESET #0 will be not activated with two TCI states when it is associated with searchspace #0 for Type 0/0A/2 CSS.